hypocalcemia/stremoldi/README.md

 ## Limitations

-- The script currently uses a local LLM (OpenAI's GPT-3.5-turbo) to filter out strings.
+- The script currently uses a local LLM (Microsoft/phi-2) to filter out strings.
 This means that the script is limited to the model's capabilities and cannot handle more complex scenarios.
 - The script currently uses a simple prompt to filter out strings.
 This means that the script is limited to the model's capabilities and cannot handle more complex scenarios.

 ## Contributing